Sheldon Adelson, casino magnate who influenced policy from D.C. to Jerusalem, dies at 87

-Mr. Adelson (pronounced ADD-ul-son), who fought his way up from an impoverished childhood in Boston, was a vivid and polarizing character, a serial entrepreneur who transformed gambling in Las Vegas and Macao and brought the same bare-knuckled approach to the exercise of political influence.
+Mr. Adelson (pronounced ADD-ul-son), who fought his way up from an arduous childhood in Boston, was a vivid and polarizing character, a serial entrepreneur who transformed gambling in Las Vegas and Macao and brought the same bare-knuckled approach to the exercise of political influence.

 One of the world’s richest self-made men, he amassed an estimated fortune at one point this decade valued at $40 billion — Forbes now lists it at $35 billion — and used much of it to advance conservative causes and leaders, including a $25 million donation to help elect Donald Trump as president in 2016.
 He also played a sizable role in underwriting Israeli Prime Minister Benjamin Netanyahu’s return to power in 2009.